 Me, “What would happen if you shortened the context (time-frame and kind of work) of the goal and gave Frank smaller pieces to work on?”

 Anthony, “Isn’t that micromanaging?”

-Anthony, “Take the Two Month goal and break it into smaller pieces, so Frank can grasp the context, I’ll try that.”
+Anthony, “Take the Two Month goal and break it into smaller pieces so that Frank can grasp the context; I’ll try that.”

-Anthony did shorten the context and time-frame of the goal.
-Once that happened Anthony told me that Frank was completing all the work within the time-frame and quality expectations.
-Plus his behavior changed rapidly, Frank was engaged, happy and back to saying how great it was to work for Anthony.
+Anthony did shorten the context and time frame of the goal.
+Once that happened, Anthony told me that Frank completed all the work within the time frame and quality expectations.
+Plus, his behavior changed rapidly; Frank was engaged, happy, and back to say how great it was to work for Anthony.